Let's face it – not a lot of business is written in January. Because you come off this high from AEP, it's like going from one extreme to the next.

 It goes through setting goals for your downline agents, and also how to take a look at the bigger picture.
 Jeff Sams also shares some of the things he's done to set goals for the local agency.

-If you're feeling burnt out, or you're simply ready to grow your business like never before, consider the All-Star Program.
+If you're feeling burnt out, or you're simply ready to grow your business like never before, start doing some training!
+Whether that's checking out our product training hubs or attending some webinars, now is a great time to get started.

-If you want to make yourself more efficient, more effective, and a well-rounded producer, then jump start the new year by applying to be in our first All-Star class of the year.
+If you want to make yourself more efficient, more effective, and a well-rounded producer, then jump start the new year by getting some education!

 What Slow Season?!